Vikash-Sinha/AttandaceManagmentSystem/README.md

 # install these package to run Binode IDE

-/*
-from tkinter import *
+1. tkinter
-from tkinter import filedialog from tkinter import font import subprocess import os
-*/
+2. subprocess
+3. os